Using Your Frozen Eggs: From Cryopreservation to IVF Success

 embryo transfer

-The process of placing the embryo into your uterus (womb) is called an embryo transfer cycle.
-If you elect to pursue PGT-A (described above) you will undergo a frozen embryo transfer (FET) cycle (meaning embryos are first frozen and then thawed prior to placement in the uterus).
-Patients foregoing PGT-A can undergo a fresh embryo transfer.
+Placing the embryo into the uterus is called an embryo transfer cycle.
+If you opt for PGT-A, you will undergo a frozen embryo transfer (FET)-embryos are frozen after biopsy and later thawed before placement.
+Patients who do not pursue PGT-A may have a fresh embryo transfer.

 Frame 37121318